 The Company actively manages material supply sourcing and employs various methods to limit risk associated with commodity cost fluctuations and availability.
-Throughout 2023, supply chain conditions continued to gradually improve.
-However, the

-Company continues to experience sporadic supply shortages and extended lead times for some components and raw materials, including certain classes of chassis and electronic components that are important to its manufacturing processes.
-The Company has designed and implemented plans to partially mitigate the impact of these challenges by using alternate suppliers, reengineering products, expanding its supply base globally, leveraging overall purchasing volumes to obtain favorable pricing and quantities and developing a closer working relationship with key suppliers.
+Although supply chain conditions improved in 2023 and 2024 as compared to prior years, certain of our businesses continue to experience sporadic supply challenges and extended lead times for some components and raw materials, including certain classes of chassis that are important to its manufacturing processes.
+The Company has designed and implemented plans to partially mitigate the impact of these challenges by using alternate suppliers, re-engineering products, expanding its supply base globally, leveraging overall purchasing volumes to obtain favorable pricing and quantities, and developing a closer working relationship with key suppliers.
 However, the Company can provide no assurance that those efforts will be successful.
-Although global supply chain conditions have improved in 2023, component shortages may persist into 2024, which could limit the Company's ability to maximize production.
+For more information on the Company's supply-related risks, see Item 1A, Risk Factors, in this Form 10-K.